Gwen Stefani And Pharrell Reportedly Being Sued For Copyright Amid Stefani Engagement Rumors

 “‘Gwen wants to go big on this – and Blake wanted to make it an informal affair down home… but he’s not willing to go to the mat against her,’ a source shared.
 Stefani allegedly wants the wedding to go down in Beverly Hills, but Blake Shelton has other plans.
 The country star reportedly wants to exchange vows in Tennessee or at his new property in Oklahoma.”

-The couple has become one of the most adored pairs on the entertainment scene and as noted they gush about one another constantly when interviewed and while making appearances at various events.
+The couple has become one of the most adored pairs on the entertainment scene, and as noted, they gush about one another constantly when interviewed and while making appearances at various events.
 Gwen was very vocal in the beginning of the relationship about the fact that Shelton was a shoulder to lean on and someone who identified with her troublesome time as she came through her divorce from Gavin Rossdale.
 The pair supported each other through tough times and each made beautiful music based on their divorces and new-found love for one another.

 [Feature Image by Michael Reynolds-Pool/Getty Images]